javaftw/big-clock-for-chess-dot-com/README.md

 2. Click "Create a new script"
 3. Copy and paste the entire script
 4. Save (Ctrl+S)
-5. Navigate to any Chess.com game
+5. Navigate to any that popular chess website  game

 ### Other Userscript Managers
 Compatible with Greasemonkey, Violentmonkey, and similar extensions.

 ## Usage

-1. **Start a game** on Chess.com - Timer appears automatically
+1. **Start a game** on that popular chess website  - Timer appears automatically
 2. **Drag to position** - Click and drag to move anywhere on screen
 3. **Audio permissions** - Browser may ask for audio permission on first beep
 4. **Multiple games** - Timer resets automatically for each new game